Dynamic Necklace Splitting: Relocation with Two Colors

 If the distance between $A_1$ and $A_2$ in the neighborhood graph $G$ is sufficiently small, we can efficiently perform relocations without adding any extra cuts.
 First, we find a shortest path between $A_1$ and $A_2$ in $G$.
 Let $k'$ be the number of agents along that path.
 Then, we move $S[j_1]$ to index $j_2$.
 Finally, we rerun the offline algorithm on the substring belonging to the $k'$ agents.
 We will henceforth refer to this procedure as \Path{}.

-Note that the number of edges in $G$ is at most the number of cuts.
-Thus, finding a shortest path takes $O(k)$ time using breadth-first search, giving a running time of $O(k + k' m/k)$ for \Path{}.
-In many practical applications, the distance that beads need to be relocated is relatively small, making \Path{} very efficient\footnote{See Appendix~\ref{sec:path_lengths} for a theoretical analysis of the lengths of paths in $G$.}.
+\begin{theorem} \Path{} produces a set of cuts of size at most $2(k-1)$ and has time complexity $O(k + k'm/k)$. \end{theorem} \begin{proof} Note that the number of edges in $G$ is at most the number of cuts.
+Thus, finding a shortest path takes $O(k)$ time using breadth-first search, giving a running time of $O(k + k' m/k)$.

-\begin{theorem} \Path{} produces a set of cuts of size at most $2(k-1)$ and has time complexity $O(k + k'm/k)$. \end{theorem} \begin{proof} For the first update, we can assume that the original allocation has the structure of one given by an execution of the offline algorithm (up to order of interval selection).
+For the first update, we can assume that the original allocation has the structure of one given by an execution of the offline algorithm (up to order of interval selection).
 In addition, we will show that each update preserves that invariant, allowing us to use those properties in the proof of the bound.

 Each agent $A'$ in the path shares a common boundary with the next agent in the path, $A''$, so there can be no agent whose allotted set of beads ``encloses'' that of $A'$ but not $A''$.
 Without loss of generality, this enables us to conceptually alter the order of execution of the original offline algorithm such that $A'$ and $A''$ were assigned beads in consecutive turns.
 Following the same logic, we can consider all of the $k'$ agents to have had consecutive turns.